We now turn to the first of several lessons that treat text as data.

 Treating text as data has one important advantage: scalability.
 While it takes time to read through cases, contracts and treaties, text-as-data techniques allow lawyers to process a lot of legal material efficiently and effectively in seconds.

 First, reading text and treating text-as-data are not substitutes; they are complements.
-Text-as-data analysis provides a bird’s-eye-perspective of the law by processing lots of it, but not in detail.
+A text-as-data analysis provides a bird’s-eye-view of the law by processing lots of information, but does not provide a detailed understanding.
 Reading text, on the other hand, provides detail and interpretive context that text-as-data analysis cannot match, but it is also time-consuming and thus necessarily restricted to a comparatively small number of selected documents.

 Second, all text-as-data methods work with imperfect representations of text.
-The benchmark of evaluating text-as-data analysis then is not how accurately it represents the meaning of a text, but whether it yields useful insights about a text.
+The utility of a text-as-data analysis should not be evaluated by how accurately it reflects the text, but rather by how useful its insights about the text are.
 As we will see, usefulness often does not require semantic perfection.